hypermedia2016/web/README.md

  * vue-resource

 ## Notes
-* In the realease version we will add the compiled files
+* It is projected to be used with apache, since we use `.httaccess`

 ## TODO
+- [ ] In the realease version we will add the compiled files
 - [ ] "The .pdf with the P-IDM schema (the same P-IDM schema of the design project)"
 - [ ] "Obviously the APK should also be uploaded inside the github repository."
 - [ ] config.php